LeoFVG/Discord-Claude-Bot-Project/README.md

 # Discord-Claude-Bot-Project

-A discord bot powered by anthropics claude ai.
+A discord bot powered by Anthropics claude.

 ## Table of Contents